tjex/mlmt-project/documentation/documentation.md

 - to use SVM, Naive Bayes and KNN
 - to focus on quality not quantity
 - to look at implementing time series analysis, after Bob's pointers

+## Process Progress

+Davide worked on merging and interpolating our data set, which contained 4 sensors with 3 coordinates each.
+After the merging we have a data set that considers this data now as a 12 dimensional data set.